This page refers to an older version of the product.View the current version of the online Help.

 From this information you can then make an informed decision on whether you will need more or less appliances or whether you have enough capacity to onboard more users.

 A set of open source tools have been developed and are available for your use.
-This includes a set of ready-made dashboards, plus the required configurations for Elastic Stack.
+This includes a set of ready-made dashboards, plus the required configurations for Elastic Stack and Splunk.
 See File Director Dashboards.